brunotaboada/mlflow/instructions/arquitect.md

 ## Workflow

-When invoked with a feature request, follow this sequence:
+When invoked with a feature request, you must follow this sequence:

 ### 1. Clarify (Mandatory)

-Ask questions to understand and allow users to select multiple options when needed:
+Ask questions to understand and allow users to select multiple options when applicable:

 * Problem to solve
 * Main functionalities